itteco/iframely/README.md

 You might wish to read [Iframely Protocol](http://iframely.com/oembed2) spec to get a better intro into structure of the API responses and overall concept for responsive embeds.

-The custom domain plugins (all 100+ of them) in Iframely gateway, convert those 100+ domains into Iframely Protocol compliant publishers.
+The custom domain plugins (all 100+ of them) in Iframely gateway convert those 100+ domains into Iframely Protocol compliant publishers.
 Iframely gateway acts as the connector with this regard and by the same time is the embeds Consumer app.

 ### A Picture is Worth a Thousand Words